Local pioneers in HIV vaccine studies.

 University of Rochester’s HIV Vaccine Clinical Trials Site

 We are very proud of the fact that the University of Rochester Medical Center was one of the first research sites in the United States to conduct HIV vaccine studies (beginning in 1988).
 Due to our long-term experience and expertise, we have been called on to offer guidance and assistance to other HIV studies as well.
-We currently work with HIV Vaccine Research teams in Sao Paulo, Brazil and Kingston, Jamaica.
+In particular, we have worked with HIV Vaccine Research teams in Sao Paulo, Brazil and Kingston, Jamaica.

 Teaming Up to Win

 Collaborating with the HIV Vaccine Trials Network (HVTN)